aterenin/minima-reboot/README.md

 ## Installation

-Add this line to your GitHub Pages site's `_config.yml`
+Add this line to your site's `_config.yml`

 ```yaml
 remote_theme: aterenin/minima-reboot
 ```

-GitHub pages will automatically enable the theme.
+Jekyll will automatically download and enable the theme, provided it is up to date.

 ## Files